-In conclusion, RAFN service areas should be delimited to include all existing contiguous and non-contiguous areas of water service (assuming they are combined) and adjacent areas poised for development and likely to occur within the established planning horizon time period.
-However, the proposed RAFN service area cannot include areas where water is not provided at the time of application if the proposed RAFN service area is overlapped by adjacent land use planning boundaries, or is already included within the existing service area of a municipal water provider other than the municipal provider under consideration.
-In addition, where the applicant is a municipality, the proposed RAFN service area cannot include areas where water is not provided at the time of application if the proposed service area is outside the municipality's currently adopted planning area.
+In conclusion, RAFN service areas should include all existing contiguous and non-contiguous areas of water service (assuming they are combined) and adjacent areas poised for development and likely to occur within the established planning horizon time period.
+However, the proposed RAFN service area cannot include areas where the applicant does not provide water at the time of application if the proposed RAFN service area is overlapped by adjacent land use planning boundaries or is already included within the existing service area of a municipal water provider other than the applicant.
+In addition, where the applicant is a municipality, the proposed RAFN service area cannot include areas outside the municipality's currently adopted planning area.
 The appendix includes an example of a visual delineation of a RAFN service area based on underlying appurtenant boundaries (appendix Item 2).